netuu2025/OpenAIWorkshop/labs/Lab_On_Your_Data-AI-Studio/README.md

 ## Prerequisites
 1. An Azure Subscription with Owner or Contributor access
 2. An Azure OpenAI resource deployed with GPT-4 or GPT-4o model deployed.
-3. Azure Owner or Contributor access to the Azure Subscription or Resource Group
+3. Owner or Contributor access to the Azure Subscription or Resource Group
 4. Storage Blob Data Reader access to the Azure Subscription or Resource Group

 ---